tkmru/awesome-edr-bypass/README.md

 🛡️ Awesome EDR Bypass Resources For Ethical Hacking ⚔️

+EDR bypass technology is not just for attackers.
+Many malware now have EDR bypass capabilities, knowledge that pentesters and incident responders should also be aware of.
+This repository is not intended to be used to escalate attacks.
+Use it for ethical hacking.

 ## PoC
 - [trickster0/TartarusGate: TartarusGate, Bypassing EDRs](https://github.com/trickster0/TartarusGate)
 - [am0nsec/HellsGate: Original C Implementation of the Hell's Gate VX Technique](https://github.com/am0nsec/HellsGate)